Mosaibah/How-To-Deploy-ASP-Dotnet-6-Using-Ngnix/README.md

 ```

-After we publish our project, we need to create a `service` to run,stop and monitor that appliction
+After we publish our project, we need to create a `service` to run,stop and monitor our appliction
-We can do that in few Not simple steps
+We can do that in a few Not simple steps

 1. To create a new service `sudo nano /etc/systemd/system/{Name_Your_Service}.service`